 Turkey's flourishing economy has sent its emissions soaring since 1990 with an energy supply dependant on fossil fuel imports.
 As of 2016, just 1.76% of Turkeys energy mix is geothermal, but the country has 17 geothermal sites with a potential total installed capacity of 710 MW that could help assure Turkeys national security and drive down emissions.

-generated on average annually, improving Turkey's electricity supply
+of renewable energy generated on average annually, improving the scale and supply of Turkey’s electricity supply

 mitigated on average annually by the project